bosondata/badwolf/README.md

 ## Configuration

-There are several ways to configure badwolf, settings loading by order below:
+There are several ways to configure badwolf, settings loading by orders below:

 1. Try to load from ``~/.badwolf.conf.py``
 2. Try to use ``BADWOLF_CONF`` environment variable to set configuration file path and load it